The Paradigm Shift Is Here

 People are asking fundamental questions about issues that only a few years ago seemed fully settled.
 What was stable is unstable and what was believed by nearly everyone is now widely doubted.

 It’s enough to make one’s head spin.
-What is happening and why is it happening?
+What is happening, and why is it happening?

 The short answer is that we are living through a class paradigm shift.
 One is going away and another is coming.
 We are in pre-paradigmatic times, which are surely the most exciting times to be alive.

 The word paradigm entered into the mainstream of thought with an important book by Thomas Kuhn.
-His “The Structure of Scientific Revolutions” appeared in 1962, and it completely upended the dominated assumptions about how science works.
+His “The Structure of Scientific Revolutions” appeared in 1962, and it completely upended the dominant assumptions about how science works.

 That’s when the settled science breaks down.
 It can happen slowly or quickly, and sometimes paradigms overlap both in their popularity and their collapse.
 That collapse does not mean that every mind is changed.
-Kuhn observes that the practitioners of the old science continue on their merry way through retirement and final expiration, while the younger people work on cobbling together a new way of thinking that gradually emerges as the dominant paradigm.
+Kuhn observed that the practitioners of the old science continue on their merry way through retirement and final expiration, while the younger people worked on cobbling together a new way of thinking that gradually emerges as the dominant paradigm.

-Kuhn was writing about science and the profession thereof but his insight has broad application to sociological, cultural, and political ideas too.
+Kuhn was writing about science and the profession thereof, but his insight has broad application to sociological, cultural, and political ideas too.
 They do not evolve in a linear fashion, piling victory upon victory, as a Whiggish perspective of the 19th century would have it.
 Instead, change occurs episodically.
 One generation is as likely to forget the wisdom of the past as it is to overthrow the orthodoxies of the present.
 We are in a forever state of cobbling together truth rather than progressively unfolding it.

 We’ve seen this happen in the postwar world, as planners built structures that were supposed to govern the world forever.
 But in a few short years, the world came to be divided rather than united by the Western perception of the new threat of Russian imperialism.
-That created the Cold War which lasted for 40 years until a new “end of history” was born, which put freedom, democracy, and U.S. hegemony on the commanding heights.
+That created the Cold War, which lasted for 40 years until a new “end of history” was born, which put freedom, democracy, and U.S. hegemony on the commanding heights.
 That turn has been challenged by the rise of China and huge industrial shifts in the 21st century.

-If we were to name one dominant factor that has provoked the big change in our time, it would have to be the global response to the lab-created virus of SARS-CoV-2, which was met with Chinese Communist Party-style universal quarantines all over the world, and followed by shot mandates on most public institutions and many private businesses.
-These policies were extreme beyond which had been practiced in any period of history but also, and in many ways, merely an extension of the “normal science” of times.
+If we were to name one dominant factor that has provoked the big change in our time, it would have to be the global response to the lab-created virus of SARS-CoV-2, which was met with Chinese Communist Party-style universal quarantines all over the world, followed by vaccine mandates on most public institutions and many private businesses.
+These policies were extreme beyond what had been practiced in any period of history but also, and in many ways, merely an extension of the “normal science” of times.

-The media, large corporations, and nearly all governments got behind the pandemic response and jeered the non-compliers.
+The media, large corporations, and nearly all governments got behind the pandemic response and jeered the noncompliers.
 This was a huge error because it gave rise to a full generation of the incredulous who lost trust in elites at all levels: medical, academic, media, and government.
 It has all fallen apart in our time, leaving people scrambling in all directions for explanations of what could have gone so wrong and what should be done about it.

-In other words, the “normal science” became a threat to people’s lives, especially once the vaccine mandates came along that most people did not want or need and which ended up being far less effective and far more dangerous than advertised.
+In other words, the “normal science” became a threat to people’s lives, especially once the vaccine mandates came along that most people did not want or need and that ended up being far less effective and far more dangerous than advertised.
 That was the turning point, the mark at which the anomalies overwhelmed the orthodoxies and the expert classes fell into disrepute.

 Nothing about any of this would shock Thomas Kuhn, who gave us a map of understanding back in 1962.
 Finding that new way of thinking is the essence of our times, which is why everything seems to be in question.
 The other day, Elon Musk suggested cutting $2 trillion next year from the federal budget.
 It barely made the headlines, even though it is a highly credible promise.